Skip to main content

 For more information about calculating holiday entitlement for regular workers, please refer to our Help Centre article.

-For more information about calculating holiday pay and entitlements for irregular workers, please refer to our Help Centre article.
+For more information about calculating holiday pay and entitlements for irregular or part-year workers, please refer to our Help Centre article.

 Tip: There's an employee version of this same Help Centre article that you can send to them.